arnaudlambertt/Thiscord/README.md

     The project is well organized in folder for back end and front end but also with folders for react components related to each other
 * Code quality
-  graduation: 3,5/4
+  graduation: 3.5/4

     Large use of ES6 javascript, no warning or errors.
     The code is well indented and as optimized as possible.
+A few unnecessary re-renders might still be present.
 * Design, UX
   graduation: 3/4

-    The website is intuitive and good looking you can change your theme as desired.
+    The website is intuitive and good looking.
+Additionally, you can change your theme as desired.
 The buttons are at logical locations and easy to use.
     The design is also adapted to mobile phone usage.
 * Git and DevOps
-  graduation: 2,5/4
+  graduation: 3/4

+Good use of git overall, a new branch for each relatively big features, and commit names respecting conventions.
+Although the urls are pointing to localhost, the front-end has been deployed to [netlify](https://thiscord.netlify.app/).
+No docker image, nor linter though.

 Application development